 Why should I submit my product to the Made in Alberta Awards?

-4. All entrants will receive 15% off tickets to the Made in Alberta Awards gala in September 2019 (date tba) and associated events.
+6. All eligible entrants will receive 15 per cent off tickets to Made in Alberta Awards events.

 When are entries due?

 Entry submissions for the 2022 Made in Alberta Awards will open on November 1, 2021.
 Entries will close at midnight mountain time, March 31, 2022.